dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 I see the companies, even the young small startups companies, entrepreneurs go awry as they start to pay attention to their competition than they do to their customers.

-When you think of all things you regert when you are 80, it's always the things that you did not do.
-They are acts of omission.
+<span class='green'>When you think of all things you regert when you are 80, it's always the things that you did not do.
+They are acts of omission.</span>

 I think that if you stay focused and the more drama there is and everything else, no matter what the drama is, whatever the external distraction is, what your response to it should be to double down on the customers not just satisfying them but delighting them.